Solo Travel in Peru

 The capital, Lima is a great place to start your journey.
 In the heart of Old Lima you can find the cathedral, museums and the Archbishop’s Palace.
 The San Francisco church and catacombs are a definite must; this is where the locals used to bury their dead under the church and you can explore the underground caves and view the old skulls and bones.
 In the main square the changing of the guards takes place daily at noon in front of the Presidential Palace.

-A better place to stay at night is the affluent coastal district of Miraflores just a cab ride away.
+A better place to stay at night is the affluent coastal district of Miraflores just a taxi ride away.
 Here you’ll find people jogging along the promenade, and people surfing the waves so don't forget to add your sportswear to your Peru packing list.
 Miraflores has a different feel to the rest of the capital with good restaurants and nightlife.

 Cuzco is the oldest inhabited city in South America.
 It is built in the dip of a valley and is 3,400 metres above sea level.
 This pretty historical city attracts travellers who not only come for the Inca ruins but who want to take a step back in time.
 Known as ‘the City of Churches,’ the city boasts tradition and legend.
 Take advantage of a tourist ticket which gives entry into museums, churches and the Inca site: Puca Pucara (the red fortress).